techidaily/site-games-able/source/_posts/connect-your-mac-to-game-switch-adventures.md

  To begin, it is essential to establish the prod.keys file, which serves the purpose of decrypting your ROM files for compatibility with the emulator.

-1. Head over to the[Prod Keys website](https://prodkeys.net/ryujinx-prod-keys/) and download the latest available version.
+1. Head over to the [Prod Keys website](https://prodkeys.net/ryujinx-prod-keys/) and download the latest available version.
 2. Open Ryujinx on your Mac, then navigate to**File > Open Ryujinx Folder** .
 ![Ryujinx macOS home page open, with options to configure Ryujinx](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/11/ryujinx-macos-home-page.jpg)
 3. When a Finder window opens, select the**System** folder.